 You’d love to see the world, but fear holds you back.
 You’re afraid of being isolated in a foreign country, unable to speak the language.
 How are you going to communicate?
 Charades?
 Well, stop worrying, and book those tickets!
-Here are 7 futuristic translation apps and devices for travellers in 2016 to help you get your point across.
+Here are 15 futuristic translation apps and devices for travelers in 2018 to help you get your point across.

 Best Translation Apps: Google Translate

 When it comes to translation apps, Google Translate is obviously the elephant in the room — and for good reason.
 It supports more languages than the competition, and its comprehensive feature set makes it especially well-suited for travelers.